ancorgs/alp-system-management/transactional.md

 ## Software Installation

-There are situations in which Cockpit or the containerized version of YaST would need to install software in the system being managed.
+There are situations in which Cockpit or the containerized version of YaST would need to install software in the managed system.

 In the case of Cockpit this only happens in the "Metrics" section, where it can offer the option to install and configure `cockpit-pcp` (and its dependencies) or `redis`.
 It's specially visible in the